brendajfa/wandb-CICD/README.md

 # wandb-CICD
-Project based in Weights &amp; Biases course: https://www.wandb.courses/aggmm
+Project based in Weights &amp; Biases course:

+This are resources for the W&B CI/CD and ML course: https://www.wandb.courses/aggmm

 ## Execution procedure